psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/notesqueries410unse/page/310/mode/2up?q=%22wife+selling%22
 4th S. X, Oct.
 19, 1872, nop.
 251, p311

-Wife Selling.— -In Mr. W. C. Hazlitt’s edition of Brand’s *Popular Antiquities of Great Britain* (ii.
+Wife Selling.— -In Mr. W. C. Hazlitt's edition of Brand's *Popular Antiquities of Great Britain* (ii.
 63) is the following : —

-"The superstition that a wife is a marketable commodity was entertained, to his misfortune, by one parson Cheken in the reign of Queen Mary; for in his Diary Henry Machyn notes, under the year 1553, 'The xxiiij of November, dyd ryd in a cart, Cheken, parson of Sant Necolas Coldabbay, round about London, for he sold ys wyff to a bowcher.’"
+"The superstition that a wife is a marketable commodity was entertained, to his misfortune, by one parson Cheken in the reign of Queen Mary; for in his Diary Henry Machyn notes, under the year 1553, 'The xxiiij of November, dyd ryd in a cart, Cheken, parson of Sant Necolas Coldabbay, round about London, for he sold ys wyff to a bowcher.'"

 The superstition would soon die out if the turn of the market was always in the direction indicated in the old ballad below: —